Ascension Island Parsley Fern Facts

 Ascension Island Parsley Fern Physical Description

-However, some doubts still exist about the potential size of the Ascension Island Parsley Fern.
-This occurs due to the fact that specimens grown in cultivation do seem to attain a larger size.
+This state of affairs occurs mainly due to the fact that specimens grown in cultivation do seem to attain a noticeably larger size.
 The leading theory proposes that this happens due to the extremely harsh conditions of the native environment of the species.

 - Kingdom: Plantae